 Almost all predators--including rattlesnakes, hawks, mink, foxes, bobcats, fishers, weasels, coyotes, dogs, cats, skunks, raccoons, and wolves--eat cottontails.
 Some people hunt rabbits for their meat.

 Throughout the year, cottontails are found in brushy areas such as woodlots, shelterbelts, and even around shrub and conifer plantings in suburban areas.
 During summer they feed on grasses and clovers, but in winter they eat twigs and bark, especially of fruit trees.
 Large tree and brush piles are popular shelters for rabbits.
-The range of one cottontail is no more than five acres (about the size of five football fields).
+The range of one cottontail is no more than five acres (about the size of four football fields).
 They run along trails within thick brush to escape predators.

 Cottontail hunting is a popular sport in Minnesota -- in fact, it is the number one game animal in the U.S. During the 1999-2000 season, Minnesota hunters harvested about 60,000 cottontails.
 Each year about 80 percent of the Minnesota's cottontail population dies from weather, predators, or disease.
 The remaining 20 percent have little trouble repopulating the landscape.

 Cottontails are nervous animals that may die of shock if handled or caged.
 Cottontail meat is tasty favored by gourmet chefs who often cook it fried, in stews, or braised with herbs and vegetables.